akashravi/SWAN-Package-Manager/index.md

 ## List of tasks that is yet to be completed

-- Optimisation of kernel display filtering
+- Optimization of kernel display filtering
 - Improvising visual cues
 - Rigorous end to end testing